太陽工業コラム

 In taking on this challenge, we have been working with several partner companies to find a solution, and through joint efforts and ingenuity, we are beginning to see clues to a solution to the problem.
 We have already begun to see the possibility of turning contaminated materials into something valuable again through cooperation with two partner companies.
 This cooperation is helping us to find new ways to create new recycled materials while protecting our facilities.

 From Regeneration to Innovation.
-From Discarded Ticon.

 The challenge of the grand project still continues.

-The day is not far off when this revolutionary business model for recycling will take shape.
+The project is still in its early stages, but the day is not far off when this revolutionary business model for recycling will take shape.

 According to the schedule, the goal is 2025.
 However, even upon completion, it is uncertain whether the recycled product will last 10 years, and it is imperative to prove that it has the same durability compared to today’s 15-year usable products.
 Testing is essential to evaluate the durability of a product in a short period of time, for example by using accelerated testing and applying a 15-year load in a few days.

 Even if completed in this way, it does not necessarily mean success.
-It may take much longer than imagined to realize “Ticon from the cradle to the grave and to new life.”
+It may take much longer than imagined to realize “TAICON from the cradle to the grave and to new life.”
 In fact, our challenge may be a never-ending journey with further updates after completion.

 If this project is successful, it will bring us closer to completing an innovative business model to achieve our environmental goals.